-4.2 Free-fall
+4.2 Free-Fall

-When an object falls downward, pulled by gravity, it is in a weightless state (actually, it is not entirely weightless due to air resistance).
-In other words, weightlessness can be achieved by creating a free-fall state by dropping things from a high tower that has been evacuated and evacuated, weightlessness for almost 4.7 seconds can be achieved [13].
+An alternative method of realizing microgravity is free-fall.
+When an object falls downward, pulled by gravity, it is in a weightless state.
+In other words, weightlessness can be achieved by creating a freefall state by dropping things from a high place.